spyrosmouchlianitis/PRevent/CONTRIBUTING.md

 ## Licensing
 By contributing, you agree to license your work under the [MIT License](LICENSE).

-Thank you for helping improve Malicious-Code-Ruleset!
+Thank you for helping improve PRevent!